0phl/0phl/README.md

 ---

-##  About Me
+## 🚀 About Me

-I'm a passionate full-stack developer currently pursuing my studies in Information Techbology.
+I'm a passionate full-stack developer currently pursuing my studies in Computer Science.
 I love turning complex problems into simple, beautiful, and intuitive solutions.
-When I'm not coding, you'll find me exploring new technologies, or learning about the latest trends in web development.
+When I'm not coding, you'll find me exploring new technologies, contributing to open-source projects, or learning about the latest trends in web development.

--  Currently working on **full-stack web applications**
+- 🔭 Currently working on **full-stack web applications**
--  Learning **advanced React patterns** and **cloud technologies**
+- 🌱 Learning **advanced React patterns** and **cloud technologies**
--  Looking to collaborate on **innovative projects**
+- 👯 Looking to collaborate on **innovative projects**
--  Ask me about **React, Next.js, TypeScript, or anything web development**
+- 💬 Ask me about **React, Next.js, TypeScript, or anything web development**
--  Based in **Philippines**
+- 📍 Based in **Philippines**
+- ⚡ Fun fact: I believe great code is like poetry - it should be beautiful and meaningful

 ---

-##  Technologies & Tools
+## 🛠️ Technologies & Tools

 ### Frontend Development
 <div align="left">